 Group of Leading Subnational Governments toward Aichi Biodiversity Targets

-Aichi, ANAAE, Catalonia, Ontario, Québec and São Paulo have launched a new initiative called "Group of Leading Subnational Governments toward Aichi Biodiversity Targets" to contribute to reaching the Aichi Targets.
+Aichi, ANAAE, Catalonia, Ontario, Quebec and Sao Paulo have launched a new initiative called "Group of Leading Subnational Governments toward Aichi Biodiversity Targets" to contribute to reaching the Aichi Targets.

 We will enhance our own activities through sharing opinions on our measures and we will also promote actions of subnational governments for biodiversity by inviting them to our discussions and sharing lessons learned.

-nrg4SD (The Network of Regional Governments for Sustainable Development)
+Regions4 (former name:nrg4SD-The network of Regional Governments for Sustainable Development)

 ICLEI - Local Governments for Sustainability